FiuuPayment/Shopping-Cart-Plugins-Fiuu_OpenCart_3.0/README.md

 Notes
 -------------
-Razer Merchant Services is not responsible for any problems that might arise from the use of this module.
+Fiuu is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
-For any query or assistance, please email support-sa@razer.com
+For any query or assistance, please email support@fiuu.com

 If you have existing plugin, please backup your Opencart folder first